sanderkl/PSMeraki/README.md

 # PSMeraki
 This is a PowerShell module around the documented Meraki Rest API functions \([link](https://documenter.getpostman.com/view/897512/meraki-dashboard-api/2To9xm#a5b91474-d9da-c345-cf0e-5c828475686d)\).
-Only a limited number of meraki rest API functions have been integrated.
+Only a limited number of meraki rest API functions have been implemented.

 # Install
 Download and extract the zip file.
 Copy 'PSmeraki' directory to a module path.
 These are the default values for PSModulepath:
-- C:\Users\<username>\Documents\WindowsPowerShell\Modules;
+- C:\Users\\<username>\Documents\WindowsPowerShell\Modules;
 - C:\Program Files\WindowsPowerShell\Modules;
 - C:\WINDOWS\system32\WindowsPowerShell\v1.0\Modules

 Type in powershell:
-import-module PSmeraki
+`Import-Module PSmeraki`

-running 'Get-mrkNetwork' will ask for a Meraki API key.
+running `Get-mrkNetwork` will ask for a Meraki API key.

 Two things have to be configured in the Meraki dashboard:
 1. Enable Rest API access, organization wide